matn7/CS-Notes/src/main/java/persistence/README.md

 SELECT * FROM Guide guide WHERE guide.name = ?
 ```

-In JDBC always replace non-constraint values by `?`
+- In JDBC always replace non-constraint values by `?`.

 ### Using Second Level Cache

-- Good candidates
+- Good candidates:
-    - Data that change rarely
+    - Data that change rarely.
-    - Noncritical data
+    - Noncritical data.
-    - Data that's local to the application and not modified by other applications
+    - Data that's local to the application and not modified by other applications.

-- Bad candidates
+- Bad candidates:
-    - Data that is updated often
+    - Data that is updated often.
-    - Financial data, where decisions must be based on latest update
+    - Financial data, where decisions must be based on latest update.
-    - Data that is shared with and / or written by other applications
+    - Data that is shared with and / or written by other applications.